Joseph-30/terrasafe/README.md

 ---
 ## Acknowledgements
-Thank you to the creators of the Adafruit and QMC5883LCompass libraries for providing robust sensor integration foundations for this project.
+Thank you to the creators of the Adafruit and QMC5883LCompass libraries for providing robust sensor integration foundations for this project.Thank you sensors council for organising the MYOSA Event

 ---
 ## Overview